udacity/CarND-LaneLines-P1/writeup.md

 *Image after region of interest was applied*

 ##### 5. Drawing lines
 The lines returned from the Hough Line Transform were additionally filtered in the draw_lines function.
 Here the angle of each line was calculated and only lines in the range [35, 45] were kept.
 Using the sign of the calculated angle the lines were clustered into right and left sides.
 The lines on each side were then averaged and the resulting two lines drawn on the image.
-This provided the final result and example of which is shown below.
+This provided the final result an example of which is shown below.
 <br/>
 <img src="./pipeline_steps/final.jpg" alt="Canny Edge Image" width="360">

 *Final image with averaged lane markings*

-### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+### Pipeline Weaknesses

+This pipeline has some limitations.
+It requires extensive paramter tuning to develop, and, as was demonstrated by the challenge video, it struggles when barriers parallel to lane markings provide an alternative edge which is detected.
+This issue was compounded be the lack of color validation.
+Additionally, the lane markings must be well defined for this pipeline to work.
+Old worndown roads would certainly cause problems.

-### 3. Suggest possible improvements to your pipeline
+### Pipeline improvements

-A possible improvement would be to ...

-Another potential improvement could be to ...
+The pipeline could be improved through the addition of a color filter to prevent edges from non lane markings be detected.

+Another improvement would be a comparison of the detected lane width.
+Since lane width is generally constand around the country it would provide a effective mechanism for filtering out detected lines.